badproh/Sentinel-Real-Time-Cyber-Threat-Intelligence-Dashboard/README.md

 ├── requirements.txt   # Python dependencies
 ├── README.md          # Project documentation
 └── .gitignore         # Files to ignore (e.g., local configs)

 ⚠️ Disclaimer
 This tool is intended for educational and defensive purposes only.
 It is designed to help security analysts identify threats.
-The "Global Threat Map" visualizes simulated data for demonstration purposes to represent CTI capabilities.
+The "Global Threat Map" utilizes simulated data for demonstration purposes to represent CTI capabilities visually.

-👤 Author
-Hirday Shevkani

-Role: Cybersecurity Intern @ Elevate Labs

-Date: January 2026